 When Dilophosaurus appeared in Jurassic Park, it made a cutesy tweet-like noise.
 It was inquisitive, yet the striking resemblance to an evil Gremlin made you trepidatious.
 Dilophosaurus showed its true colors to Dennis Nedry when its massive red and green frill expanded, razor-sharp teeth came into view and a thick, black venom that causes blindness and paralysis spewed from its mouth.

-If that’s not enough to convince you this dinosaur is to be feared, consider how its hologram freaked out a Velociraptor in Jurassic World.
+If that’s not enough to convince you this dinosaur is one of the scariest dinosaurs in Jurassic Park movies, consider how its hologram freaked out a Velociraptor in Jurassic World.
 Point made.
-Dilophosaurus is one of the most petrifying dinosaurs in Jurassic Park movies.
+Dilophosaurus is to be feared.

 3. The Birds